-1. Soften.
+Soften.
 Use a dropper to carefully add a few drops of baby oil, mineral oil, or glycerin into your ear.
 This helps soften the earwax.
-Please note: Avoid application if you have known or suspected membrane damage or perforation.
+If you have an injury to the eardrum, such as a perforation or membrane damage, or if you have tubes in your ears, DO NOT place oils inside your ear canal.

 Our driving passion at Connected Health is to empower and educate the community to play a leading role in their health with primary care as the foundation.